andrewaddo/news-feed-handler/README.md

 ### AWS learning points

+1. Registering accounts to Isengard deletes lots of disruptive resources (IAM roles, etc)
 1. Setup different accounts for dev/prod
 1. Copying dynamodb tables from an account to another is possible through DataPipeline.
 But it is slow, erroneous and hard to debug. "scripts/copyDynamoTablesAcrossAccounts.py" is not ideal (in term of security) but a quick fix.
 1. Options for cross-account deployments

 * CloudFormation stackset or CloudFormation cross account (through assume-role)
   * CodePipeline can only deploy one artifact (eg CloudFormation template) per action
   * CodePipeline cannot directly deploy a StackSet, which would allow for deployment of templates across accounts.
 StackSets can be deployed by calling CodeBuild / Lambda.
   * CodePipeline can deploy to other accounts by specifying a role in that other account.
 This only deploys to one account at a time